✨ New Plugin Alert ✨ SleekRank is now available with €50 launch discount

 SleekView for TrustPulse: WP-side webhook & API state as tables

-TrustPulse social-proof notifications render from its cloud, but the plugin keeps webhook health, API tokens, and registered WooCommerce hooks in wp_options.
-SleekView gives ops a real table for that connection layer.
+TrustPulse social-proof notifications render from its cloud, but the plugin keeps webhook health, API tokens and registered WooCommerce hooks in wp_options.
+SleekView turns the connection layer into a real audit table.

 ♾️ Lifetime License available